feniljain/knowledge-base/life/README.md

 - You are your own best friend.
 Never ever put yourself down. - Paulo Coelho
 - Let go of the thoughts that don't make you strong.
 - The right and wrong answers should come from your heart.
+- Be weird, be transparent, be authentic, be yourself. - Ron Tite
+- Setting goals is the first step in turning the invisible into the visible. - Tony Robbins
+- Make the most of the best and the least of the worst. - Robert Louis Stevenson

 ## Books: